Digital smile makeovers

-Our after picture illustrates how placing porcelain veneers could give this person's smile a more pleasant and even look.
+1) Placing veneers. - Our after picture illustrates how placing porcelain veneers could give this person's teeth a more pleasant and even look.

-Some dentists might feel that dental crowns would make the better choice for making the types of changes we've illustrated.
+2) Another approach. - Some dentists might feel that dental crowns would make the better choice for making the types of changes we've illustrated.
 Obviously, the dentist treating this case would be the one who would need to make this decision.

 3) Treating the lower arch. - Our "after" picture also illustrates how placing just one dental crown on the patient's lower right could help to create a more uniform look for their lower teeth.
 It might be possible to make this same type of change using dental bonding.
 Once again, it would be up to the treating dentist to decide.
-(Between the two, dental crowns are typically considered to be a longer-lasting type of restoration than bonding.)
+(Dental crowns are typically considered to be a longer-lasting type of restoration than bonding.)

-4) Teeth whitening. - The "before" picture shows that there is a slight color discrepancy between this person's upper and lower teeth.
-This person might choose to use an at-home teeth whitening system to lighten them.
-These treatments should be completed some weeks before the porcelain veneer work is performed.
+4) Teeth whitening. - The "before" picture possibly shows that there is a color discrepancy between this person's upper and lower teeth.
+If so, this person might choose to use an at-home teeth whitening system to lighten them.
+This should be completed some weeks before the porcelain veneer work is performed.

 5) The consequences of closing tooth gaps. - While closing tooth spaces is strictly a cosmetic issue, doing so has the potential to place the patient at some risk.

 When gaps like these are left open, it's relatively difficult for dental plaque to accumulate and persist.
 Any plaque that does form can be removed easily with just a toothbrush (as opposed to requiring the use of dental floss).